teivah/gossip-glomers/README.md

 * Median latency: 764ms
 * Maximum latency: 1087ms

 It's also interesting to play with the frequency.
 Increasing the value means decreasing messages-per-operation but increasing the latencies.
-No solution is perfect; everything is a question of tradeoffs and what's the best balance given a specific context.
+No solution is perfect; everything is a question of tradeoffs and balance.

 The solution also handles network partitions.